 Covid and Lockdowns started to create chaos through the world.
 Baku was postponed to December which was disappointing, but still my complete focus.
 The first national lockdown was all new but I maintained full focus training at home and studying.
 I was fortunate to have lots of equipment at home and the weather was great so could train outside.
 I also got out running on the canal with a 5k time trail weekly with my dad getting down to 20 mins to help my stamina.
 I completed all my BTEC level 3 studies and achieved 3 distinction stars, equivalent to 3 A’level A*s and now have a confirmed place at Leeds Beckett University to study a BSc in Sport and Exercise Therapy from September 2021.

 Halifax was put into lockdown and I was as a result not able to attend squad training with GB.
-What I could do is train hard at Leeds with my coaches and it was great that Andrei Popov (Lead Junior National coach) was able to come regularly to Leeds to coach me and see that my conditioning through lockdown I had got stronger and my skills were back to before lockdown.
+What I could do was train at Leeds with my coaches and it was great that Andrei Popov (Lead Junior National coach) was able to come regularly to Leeds to coach me and see that my conditioning through lockdown I had got stronger and my skills were back to before lockdown.

 In August with West Yorkshire about to go into full lockdown and the next European Squad taking place in 2 weeks time I was able to move to live with my uncle and family in Colgate near Horsham.
 I was grateful to Woking Gymnastics and Simon Elliot for letting me train with the guys there.
 I used it as an opportunity like a training camp where I could focus on my skills.
 It was great that I could then attend the European Squad camp - a really good weeks training with Paul Hall, Andrei.
 The Covid situation was getting worse worldwide and it was confirmed that the Euros would be moved from Baku.
 It was shortly post this when GB gymnastics made the decision to withdraw both junior and senior teams from the European Championships which was a huge disappointment.
 I quickly refocused and Dave and Andy talked me through there plan for the next 4 years which was exciting.
 Focus on new skills and getting some quality routines.
 In November I was invited to a 2024 Paris squad camp in December, which again disappointingly was cancelled.
 Looking forward to more stability in 2021.